-Learn how to lead a company in the "triple bottom line" of people, planet and profits with an online International Master of Business Administration in Corporate Social Responsibility from Southern New Hampshire University.
+Learn how to lead a company in the "triple bottom line" of people, planet and profits with an International Master of Business Administration in Corporate Social Responsibility from Southern New Hampshire University.
 Discover how to lead a multinational sustainable business by integrating socially responsible practices into daily business functions.

-The International MBA in Corporate Social Responsibility online program focuses on the study of corporate social responsibility and promotes a thorough understanding of how business is conducted internationally.
+The International MBA in Corporate Social Responsibility program focuses on the study of corporate social responsibility and promotes a thorough understanding of how business is conducted internationally.
 This includes learning how external influences, such as politics, international law, economic policies and cultural beliefs, impact decision making.
 You’ll learn how to:

 By studying business practices in these emerging markets, you’ll gain an invaluable real-world view of international business.

 SNHU, a private, nonprofit university, has one mission – to help you see yourself succeed.
 The benefits of earning your International MBA in Corporate Social Responsibility at SNHU include:

 International students who require a visa to study in the U.S. should contact our International Admission office at firstname.lastname@example.org or 603.645.9629.